linode/docs/docs/databases/postgresql/use-postgresql-relational-databases-on-centos-7.md

 ### Add Columns

-Tables can be altered to add definitions, data types, and columns.
+Tables can be altered to add definitions, data types and columns.
 In this example you'll add a new `start_date` column that uses the [date](https://www.postgresql.org/docs/9.2/static/datatype-datetime.html) data type.

 1. Add the `start_date` column to the `employees` table: